 - 2.1.
-This Agreement shall be effective as of Effective Date and shall terminate as of the date Services are completed (the "Term" as further defined and outlined in Appendix A) unless: (i) this Agreement is sooner terminated as provided in Section 2.2 below; or (ii) the parties agree in writing to extend the Term for a mutually agreed upon period. - 2.2.
+This Agreement shall be effective on the later of the dates that it is executed by the Company and Consultant (the "Effective Date") and shall terminate as of the date Services are completed (the "Term" as further defined and outlined in Appendix A) unless: (i) this Agreement is sooner terminated as provided in Section 2.2 below; or (ii) the parties agree in writing to extend the Term for a mutually agreed upon period. - 2.2.
 The Agreement and the Services provided by Consultant may be terminated by either Consultant or the Company, at any time and for any reason, upon five (5) days prior written notice of termination.